Events and Programs

 Full Moon Paddle

 Make sure you are wearing water-proof or quick-dry clothing; it’s always a good idea to bring layers (a windbreaker or fleece are great options).
 Try to avoid both cotton and denim as they do not keep you warm once wet and do not dry quickly.
 Make sure you have sturdy shoes that you don’t mind getting wet and bring your own water bottle.
-We should be on the water no longer than an hour and a half, and land at the same location we launch from.
+We should be on the water no longer than an hour and a half, and land at the same location we launched from.

-Rain date: May 13
+Rain date: September 7

 View Event →